fix

 2. Behavioral Biometrics

 Physical biometrics uses the physical characteristics of an individual such as fingerprints.
-When using physical biometric systems, a device collects the physical characteristic, converts it into digital form, and stores it in a database.
+When using physical biometric systems, a device collects the physical characteristics, converts them into digital form, and stores them in a database.
 And the next time an individual tries to authenticate, the system checks their input for a match in the database.

-Behavioral biometrics on the other hand use patterns of one’s activity for authentication.
-Some examples of behavioral biometrics include voice input, speed of typing, cursor movement, and finger pressure.
-The process of behavioral biometric authentication is similar to that of physical biometric authentication.
-However, it’s relatively more difficult to convert behavioral input into digital form than physical biometric.
+Behavioural biometrics on the other hand use patterns of one’s activity for authentication.
+Some examples of behavioural biometrics include voice input, speed of typing, cursor movement, and finger pressure.
+The process of behavioural biometric authentication is similar to that of physical biometric authentication.
+However, it’s relatively more difficult to convert behavioural input into digital form than physical biometrics.

 Having distinguished the main types of biometrics, here are some of the most common biometric authentication methods: